ihanikos/juggl-edge-filter/README.md

 ## Examples

 ### Show only parent relationships
-Command: "Show only specific edge types" → Enter: `parent`
+1. Command: "Show only specific edge types" → Enter: `parent`

 Result: Only edges with `type="parent"` are visible

 ### Hide sibling and friend relationships
-Command: "Hide specific edge types" → Enter: `sibling, friend`
+1. Command: "Hide specific edge types" → Enter: `sibling, friend`

 Result: All edges except those with `type="sibling"` or `type="friend"` are visible

+### Show only child relationships and hide isolated nodes
+1. Command: "Show only specific edge types" → Enter: `child`
+2. Command: "Hide isolated nodes (no connections)"

+Result: Only "child" edges are shown, and any nodes left with no visible edges are automatically hidden

 ### Clear all filters
-Command: "Show all edges"
+1. Command: "Show all edges"
+2. Command: "Show all nodes"

-Result: All relationship types are visible
+Result: All relationship types and nodes are visible

 ## Technical Details